The Path to Proton Structure at One-Percent Accuracy: Fitting methodology

 The main goal of the hyperoptimization procedure is to identify the best optimization settings for the current problem of determining the PDFs.
 This raises the question of deciding in which cases a new hyperoptimization would be required.
 Our current understanding encompasses changes to the experimental data, the theoretical description, and methodological choices (such as the choice of PDF basis).

 We have checked that the procedure is quite stable upon reasonably small changes of the dataset.
 For instance, the appraisal and selection of the final dataset, see Sect.~\ref{sec:dataselection} below, did not require any new hyperoptimization.
 In fact, the datasets included in \tableref{table:kfolds} do not correspond exactly to the datasets included in the final dataset, since the final appraisal of the data to be included was performed after the methodology was set.
 Furthermore, when removing datasets the given methodology remains viable, though in principle there might be a computationally more efficient one giving the same results for the small datasets.
 This will be seen explicitly in the context of ``future tests'' in \secref{sec:futuretest} below.
+Of course in principle the only way of being absolutely certain whether a new hyperoptimization is needed or not is to actually perform it.

 On the other hand, a substantial change in methodology or dataset generally needs a new hyperoptimization.
 This is illustrated by the fact (see Tab.~\ref{tab:setup}) that the optimal settings for fitting in the flavor basis differ substantially from those of the evolution basis.
 Likewise, the addition of a large number of new datasets affecting kinematic regions or PDF combinations for which currently there is little or no information might have an impact on the fit sufficient to warrant a new run of the hyperoptimization procedure.